an920107/health-care-website/document/specification.md

    > Tablet and computer only
    - Buttons:
       - Admin Panel
-        > only available for logged in users
+        > only available to logged-in users
       - Homepage
       - NCU Website <https://ncu.edu.tw>
       - Language (Chinese and English)